 What is Orthodontic Relapse?

 Orthodontic relapse is when your teeth shift back to their old positions after orthodontic treatment.
-This can happen to anyone, no matter how long ago they finished their treatment.
+This can happen to anyone, no matter how long since they have finished their treatment.
 Even if you had perfectly straight teeth after braces or aligners, there’s still a chance they can move over time.

 Several factors can cause orthodontic relapse.
 While it is frustrating, you can avoid many of the causes.
 For example, a retainer is crucial to combat orthodontic relapse.
-If you don’t wear your retainer as instructed, your teeth can easily move back.
+Your teeth can easily move back if you don’t wear your retainer as instructed.
 Retainers are devices you wear after aligners to keep your teeth in their new positions.

-Other issues like bruxism or gum disease can create an environment for teeth to shift.
-Grinding your teeth can put extra pressure on them.
-This can cause them to shift out of place over time.
-If you have gum disease, it can weaken the structures that support your teeth, making it easier for them to move.
+Other issues, like bruxism or gum disease, can create an environment for teeth to shift.
+Grinding your teeth can put extra pressure on them, which can cause them to shift out of place over time.
+Gum disease can weaken the structures that support your teeth, making it easier for them to move.

 Signs of Orthodontic Relapse